Collection Development Manual

 The Library Resource Allocation (LRA) funding model facilitates a standard level of base funding which enables adjustment in response to exchange rates, resource costs, and resource requirements.
 The LRA model allows the Library to maintain purchasing power and provide adequate information resources to meet the needs of the University community, in a financially sustainable manner.

-The LRA is apportioned by the Library and managed by Library Resource Services and is approved early each year by the University Librarian.
+The LRA is allocated annually by the University to the Library and is managed by Library Resource Services on behalf of the University Librarian.
 The budget period operates from January to December.

 Core allocations are made for: